melaniebrgr/learning-computer-science/04-languages/03-python/python.md

 - Escape sequences
 - Raw strings

+Strings are delimited by single or double quotation marks.

 ### 2.3 Misc.
 Types

 - Boolean (`bool`)
 - `None` keyword

+Python uses the words and, or, not for its boolean operators.
+Both kinds of strings use the backslash (\) as an escape character and there is no implicit string interpolation such as "$foo".

 ## 3. Collections and Data Structures